Skip to main content

 diskutil list

-4. Insert the USB stick and re-run the command to determine which device node it has been assigned to (e.g., /dev/diskX).
+4. Insert the USB flash drive and run the command again to determine which device node it has been assigned to (for example, /dev/diskX).

 diskutil list

-5. Unmount the USB disk with the command:
+5. Unmount the USB drive with the command:

 diskutil unmountDisk /dev/diskX

-6. Write the .dmg image to the USB stick using:
+6. Write the image .dmg to the USB flash drive using:

 sudo dd if=proxmox-backup-server_*.dmg bs=1M of=/dev/rdiskX

-Note: in the last command, use rdiskX instead of diskX to increase write speed.
+Note: In the last command, use rdiskX instead of diskX to increase the write speed.

-• Insert the USB stick into the physical server or virtual machine and start the system from the USB device.
+• Insert the USB flash drive into the physical server or virtual machine and boot the system from the USB device.

 Follow the on-screen instructions to install Proxmox Backup Server on your hardware, starting with the graphical installation.